JoseRoca/WinFBX/docs/DateTime/DateTime Procedures.md

 # <a name="AfxLocalDateStr"></a>AfxLocalDateStr

-Retuns the current local date based on the specified mask, e.g. "dd-MM-yyyy".
+Returns the current local date based on the specified mask, e.g. "dd-MM-yyyy".

 ```
 FUNCTION AfxLocalDateStr (BYREF wszMask AS WSTRING, BYVAL lcid AS LCID = LOCALE_USER_DEFAULT) AS CWSTR